-Chelsea Old Town Hall is truly an iconic place to tie the knot, and I'm a local Chelsea wedding photographer, lucky enough to have it right on my doorstep!
+Chelsea Old Town Hall is truly a classic place to tie the knot, and I'm a local Chelsea wedding photographer, lucky enough to have it right on my doorstep!
 With a variety of beautiful ceremony rooms, a location in Central London, and gorgeous spots nearby for all the photos your heart could desire, if you're looking for a place to get married in London, especially if you're having an intimate wedding, I can think of few better locations.

-As I've shot at Chelsea many times, I thought I'd compile a handy guide with everything you need to know if you want to get married at this fab venue, with loads of photos that will hopefully inspire you.
+As I've shot at Chelsea so many times, I thought I'd compile a handy guide with everything you need to know if you want to get married at this fab venue, with loads of photos that will hopefully inspire you.
 If you'd like to skip ahead just click the links below, or else scroll down to read the whole thing!

 Where to take your wedding photos